Intermittent Fasting Side Effects (and How to Handle Them)

 How common: Moderate.
 More noticeable with longer fasts (18+ hours).

-Why it happens: As your body increases fat oxidation and produces ketones, acetone (a type of ketone) is expelled through your breath.
+Why it happens: As fat oxidation increases, the body produces ketone bodies, and acetone among them leaves through the lungs (Cahill, Annual Review of Nutrition, 2006).
 This can create a metallic or fruity smell.
-It is a sign that your body is burning fat, which is the goal, but it is socially inconvenient.
+It is a sign the fuel switch is happening, but it is socially inconvenient.

 How to fix it: